Robust inference for geographic regression discontinuity designs: assessing the impact of police precincts: Analysis of precinct by precinct arrest rates

-As discussed in Section \ref{sec:theory}, it is important to consider both which covariates to match on when finding null streets and the number of null streets to match on, as both have implications for type I error control.
+As discussed in Sections \ref{sec:Covariates} and \ref{sec:theory}, it is important to consider both which covariates to use when finding null streets and the number of null streets to use, as both have implications for type I error control.
 One feature of streets that can alter the distribution of the test statistics under the null hypothesis is the size of the street being considered.
 We expect larger streets with more crime to have less variability in their test statistics, while small streets with small counts on either side of the boundary to have much more variability.
-We empirically assessed this among a randomly chosen set of 10,000 null streets in Appendix \ref{app:B} and found that both the amount of crime as well as the ratio of crime on the two sides of the boundary are significantly associated with the magnitude of test statistics under the null hypothesis.
-For this reason, we find null streets by matching on the Mahalanobis distance with respect to these two features of the null streets, which leads to null streets that have similar crime levels as the actual borders they are intended to emulate.
-This highlights an additional benefit of the proposed approach, which is that the null streets can be used to learn which covariates impact the test statistics and therefore should be matched on in the final analysis.
-The number of streets to match on also plays an important role, which we can see in Figure \ref{fig:numMatch} that displays the type I error for the negative control analysis of Section \ref{sec:NegControl} as a function of the number of matches.
-We see that 250 matches leads to the best type I error control, while increasing the number of matches actually leads to slightly worse type I error as the matched streets begin to differ substantially from the precinct borders of interest.
-For this reason we use 250 matched streets for all analyses moving forward.
+In other words, the null streets can be used to learn which covariates impact the test statistics and therefore should be incorporated in the final analysis.
+Recall from Section \ref{subsubsec:null} that $c\in(0,1)$ measures the degree of similarity that a street must have to the boundary of interest.
+Figure \ref{fig:numMatch} illustrates the importance of $c$ as it displays the type I error for the negative control analysis of Section \ref{sec:NegControl} as a function of $c$.
+We see that large values of $c$ lead to type I error rates close to the desired level $\alpha = 0.05$.
+However, as $c$ approaches 0 ($c=0$ means all streets are considered null streets and covariates are not incorporated) the type I error approaches zero.
+Smaller values of $c$ lead to less similarity between the null streets and the precinct boundary of interest, which in this case leads to overly conservative inference.
+For this reason, we proceed with $c = 0.9$ moving forward to ensure our procedure has well-calibrated type I error and there are sufficient numbers of null streets to estimate the null distribution.